eunomia-bpf/nvbit-tutorial/tools/mov_replace/README.md

 ## Verifying the Replacement

 Since this tool replaces instructions with functionally equivalent implementations, the application should produce identical results.
-To verify that the replacement is working:

-1. **Run with verbose output**: Set `TOOL_VERBOSE=1` to see which MOV instructions are being replaced
-2. **Examine with `nvdisasm`**: Disassemble the original and instrumented versions of the kernel to see the difference
-3. **Compare results**: Run the application with and without the tool to ensure output is identical
+To verify that the replacement is working, run with verbose output (set `TOOL_VERBOSE=1` to see which MOV instructions are being replaced), examine with `nvdisasm` (disassemble the original and instrumented versions of the kernel to see the difference), and compare results (run the application with and without the tool to ensure output is identical).

 ## Understanding GPU Assembly (SASS)